AdobeXD/plugin-samples/known-issues.md

 - It is not possible to trigger the emoji selector in a text field on macOS.
 - Many SVGs are known to render in odd ways in the UI.
 These issues will be addressed in the future, but we would love to hear your reports of any SVGs that don't work, and how you fixed it.
 - When tabbing in a scroll view, the scroll view is not automatically scrolled to ensure the target control is in view (macOS Only).
-- When using `<input type="radio" />`, be sure to include a `name` attribute if you want radio buttons to be exclusive.
+- When using `<input type="radio" />`, be sure to include a `name` attribute.
 If you forget, you'll get different behavior on macOS and Windows 10.
 On macOS, radio buttons will not be exclusive to each other just because they are in the same container, whereas on Windows 10, radio buttons _will_ be exclusive within the same container.
 As such, you should _always_ use `name` to determine radio button exclusivity.
 - Emojis are rendered in the font color on Windows 10, instead of using the emoji's colors.
 - When a control in a panel is disabled and enabled, it is no longer reachable via TAB.
 This may also impact controls added *after* a panel is shown for the first time.